vtrevino/ogmapper/README.md

     ogmapper index -k 24 -g TupleGuider:XYX-Tuple-og.txt -e BitwiseAT1GC0Encoding -o chm13v2-XYX-BW chm13v2.0.fa.gz

-Keys of 24 nt encoded by bitwise using TupleGuider XYX saving on chm13v2-XYX-BW and using the genome chm13v2.0.fa.gz.
+Keys of 24 nt encoded by bitwise using TupleGuider XYX, saving on chm13v2-XYX-BW and using the genome chm13v2.0.fa.gz.
 The -g option specifies a TupleGuider.
-The file XYX-Tuple-og.txt must be available in the same folder than data.
-This file is included in ogMapper in the guiders/ folder.
+The file XYX-Tuple-og.txt must be available in the same folder as data.
+This file is included in ogMapper in the guiders/ <a href="https://github.com/vtrevino/ogmapper/tree/main/guiders" target="_blank">folder</a>.
 The -e option specifies the 1-bit-1-nt encoding.
 See Encodings and Guiders sections above for details.

 Links:
 <a href="https://github.com/marbl/CHM13" target="_blank">T2T-CHM13</a> publishes <a href="https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0.fa.gz">chmv13v2.0.fa.gz</a>.
 There are also versions from NCBI.